sloanahrens/devops-toolkit-tutorials/1-1-microservices-django.md

 You should see the webserver running in the log output.
 Leave it running and open your web browser.

-Now you should be able to go to [`localhost:8000`](http://localhost:8000/) in your favorite browser from your host OS, and see the same thing that you see live at [stockpicker.sloanahrens.com](https://stockpicker.sloanahrens.com).
+Now you should be able to go to [`localhost:8000`](http://localhost:8000/) in your [favorite web-browser](https://www.mozilla.org) from your host OS, and see the same thing that you see live at [stockpicker.sloanahrens.com](https://stockpicker.sloanahrens.com).

-You can stop the development server with `ctl-c` and exit your running `devops` container with `exit`.
+You can stop the development server with `ctl-c` and exit your running `devops` container by typing `exit` and hitting enter.

 [Prev: Part 0](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md)
 |